Back to home of AXA's website

 • proposes Statutory Auditors for appointment to the Shareholders’ Meeting and approves non-audit services.

-The Board of Directors also reserves the right to approve certain material transactions as set out in its Terms of Reference, including disposals or acquisitions (over €500 million), significant financing operations and any material transactions outside the strategy announced by the Company.
+The Board of Directors also reserves the right to approve certain material transactions as set out in the Board’s Terms of Reference, including disposals or acquisitions (over €500 million per transaction or €2 billion in aggregate in any single year), granting of sureties, guarantees, endorsements and warrantees in favor of third parties (over €200*/100** million per transaction or €1 billion in aggregate in any single year), material financing transactions and any material transaction outside the strategy announced by the Company.

 Composition